Hanson-Sun/particle-physics-engine/README.md

 ### Bugs
 - some degree of instability when particles are stacked up (?) --> probably and issue with the collision stiffness and iterative update.
+  - i now think its because of the position resolver --> its not converging to what its supposed to be
+  - issue with stationary collision detection
 - unify solver behavior --> focus on position-based, velocity independent constraint and collision behavior.
   - seems to have a tendency to lose energy when constraints are used.
   - semi-fixed